 Why emphasize Statistics?

-Statistics provides students with the tools to collect, analyze, interpret, and present scientific data.
+Statistics provides students with the tools to collect, analyze, interpret and present scientific data.
 Of critical importance is an understanding of the assumptions required for the validity of statistical inference.